poieto/processing-gol/README.md

 **Materials Needed**
 * Computer with internet access and your web browser of choice
-* Note: We will be using the p5.js web editor, and will be viewing documents on Google Slides and Github.
+* Note: We will be using the [pj.js web editor](https://editor.p5js.org/), and will be viewing documents on Google Slides and Github.

 **Prerequisite Materials**
 * Optional: Watch an intro video to [Conway’s Game of Life by The Coding Train (Dan Shiffman)](https://www.youtube.com/watch?v=tENSCEO-LEc/)